TeachBooks/TeachBooks-Questions/MANUAL.md

 :::
 [x] This is the correct answer.
 & Hint: This is another correct answer.
+^^^
+= You did a very good job!
+You found all the correct answers.
+!
+Too bad, you missed a correct answer.
 ---
 Did you find all correct answers?
 ::::